About Queen of Pentacles

 “I am the Queen of Pentacles and this is my tale.

-Not only am I fortunate to be queen, I am also gifted with many children.
-First and foremost I am a mother, even before I am queen.
+Not only am I fortunate to be queen, but I am also gifted with many children.
+First and foremost I am a mother, even before I am the queen.
 That may sound like a heretic speaking.
 So be it.
 I cherish my little ones (even when they are adults, they are still my babies).

 I have a tendency to spoil my children, and my husband.
 I love being a homemaker, and providing those under my roof with every need they can fathom.
 My generosity extends out to our kingdom where I care for my people with equal compassion and concern.
 I never feel quite comfortable or satisfied until others needs are met first.

 Some keywords from the Queen of Pentacles:

 One of my sisters (the Queen of Swords) admonishes my doting ways, she calls me the queen of codependency.
 I disagree because I am not so exclusively involved with other people that I neglect my own needs.

 On the contrary, as the Queen of Pentacles, I have am able to surround myself with luxury and beauty.
 I do this with class, taste, style and great joy.
 I have a knack for fashion, interior design and decorating.

 I am in my glory during festivals because I love organizing party arrangements, seating placements, menus, entertainment, etc. Planning an event satisfies me to no end and watching all my attention to detail come alive at anticipated hour is a marvelous thrill.

 Indeed, you might notice Pan on my throne.
 I had him crafted into the design to pay tribute to gaiety and celebrations at all the festivities under my supervision.